How to apply a Nappy

-This article will show you how to put on a diaper, something a lot of us older members scoff at, but also something that can be very tricky for the first-time padded explorer.
-It will also show how to diaper someone else, in case you make very close AB/DL friends.
+This article will describe and instruct you on how to put on a nappy, but also something that can be very tricky for the first time user.
+It will also show how to diaper someone else if required.

 Privacy – This goes without saying, as there’s nothing worse than having a friend or family member walk in when you’re in the middle of a change.

 - A Disposable Diaper – There are many brands out there, some better than others.
 I suggest reading through the forums, and the reviews in the articles section to find the best one for your needs.
-Some preferred brands are BetterDry, Rearz Inspire, Fabines, Abena Abri-form X-Plus, Molicare Super, Bambinos and more,.
-However, for most of you, especially people from the US, your first diaper will be a store brand one.
+Some preferred brands are BetterDry, Rearz, Tykables, Bambinos, and more.
+However, for most of you, especially people from the US, your first diaper will be a store-brand one.
 These aren’t the best, but they’re better than nothing, and they’re all changed in pretty much the same manner.

 - Space to Lay Out – You’ll need at least enough room to sit with your legs straight out in front of you, with space to lean back.
 Enough space to lay out fully is ideal.
 A bed isn’t the best surface, something more firm like the floor helps a lot, and will ensure a tighter fit.
 There is of course the standing up method, although this tends to be harder for someone new to wearing.

 - Barrier Cream/Diaper Rash Cream – Some people like to use barrier cream to create another layer between your skin and the diaper.
 This is only really advisable if you have sensitive skin.
 The cream can cause problems with the rate of absorbency, leading to leaks.